lsigut/EC_workflow/README.md

 [Zenodo](https://doi.org/10.5281/zenodo.7828751) and unzip.
 Run workflow files in specified order according to instructions there:

-1.  `data_preparation` workflow: formatting and merging inputs.
+1.  `WF_1_data_preparation`: formatting and merging inputs.
-2.  `QC` workflow: eddy covariance quality control and storage correction.
+2.  `WF_2_QC`: eddy covariance quality control and storage correction.
-3.  `GF_&_FP` workflow: uStar filtering, gap filling and flux partitioning.
+3.  `WF_3_GF_&_FP`: uStar filtering, gap filling and flux partitioning.
-4.  `Summary` workflow: aggregation and plotting of results.
+4.  `WF_4_Summary`: aggregation and plotting of results.

-All workflows should be first adapted to given site-year properties and commands run one by one, following the included instructions suggesting edits when needed.
-The workflow files are structured so that mostly only the upper sections require user inputs while the remainder is mostly automated.
+For a new site-year, `settings` workflow file should be edited first.
+File prefix `KRP16` can be changed to identify related site-year.
+Date suffix identifies workflow version and should not be edited.
+Workflow file `utilites` is required by the workflow scripts and is not meant for user interaction.

+Commands in `WF_1` and `WF_2` should be run one by one, to get better feedback about problems with data inputs or data quality.
+Especially `WF_2` includes interactive function (`check_manually()`) that requires direct user input. `WF_3` should require minimal user supervision.
+`WF_4` can be `source()`d.

 Note that using `source()` for the QC workflow will not produce desired outcome if variable `interactive = TRUE` because `check_manually()` will expect interactive session (manual marking of outliers).
-Once the manual QC is finalized and saved, changing to `interactive = FALSE` allows to reproduce the results by sourcing.
+Once the manual QC is finalized and saved, changing to `interactive = FALSE` in `settings` allows to reproduce the results by sourcing.

 You can compare your results with those of `KRP16 - processed.zip` at [Zenodo](https://doi.org/10.5281/zenodo.6631498).
 Notice that in order